project-copacetic/copacetic/website/docs/faq.md

 To patch vulnerabilities for applications, you can package these applications and consume them from package repositories, like `http://archive.ubuntu.com/ubuntu/` for Ubuntu, and ensure Trivy can scan and report vulnerabilities for these packages.
 This way, Copa can patch the applications as a whole, though it cannot patch specific modules within the applications.

+## My disk space is being filled up after using Copa.
+How can I fix this?

+This is due to Copa's reliance on Docker, which can eat up your disk space.
+If you find that your storage is rapidly being taken up after working with Copa, run `docker system prune`.
+This will prune all unused images, containers and caches.
+Running this command will not break anything.
+This is an issue with Docker, not with Copa.

 ## Can I replace the package repositories in the image with my own?

 :::caution